 Boards & Committees - Education

-For the has been introduced.
+has been introduced.
 Designated extra-curricular events and other learning modules will provide complimentary options (separate from the ISHLT Academy).

 A conceptual framework and a clear process to align all of the existing and any planned educational activities has been devised.
 Please take a moment to familiarize yourself with the strategic plan and terminology.

 - The overall educational strategy for the Society shall be implemented by the Director of Educational Affairs.
 The Director of Educational Affairs shall be selected by the Board of Directors following an application and interview process.
 The term is for 5 years, renewable for one additional year at a time for a maximum term of 10 years.
 The Director shall receive a stipend of $20,000 per year.
 The Director of Educational Affairs shall serve as an ex-officio member of the Board of Directors and as the Chair of the Education Committee.